On this page:

 During the coronavirus pandemic employees may be unable to work and need to access leave.
 For example, employees may need to access leave if they:

-- have travelled overseas prior to 18 March 2020 and are required to self-isolate
+- have returned from overseas travel and are required to self-isolate

 - are unwell, being tested for coronavirus or have tested positive for coronavirus and need to follow medical and health advice